laminas-api-tools/api-tools-http-cache/README.md

 **As a rule of thumb, avoid as much as possible using anonymous functions since it prevents you from caching your configuration.**

-The top-level configuration key for user configuration of this module is `zf-http-cache`.
+The top-level configuration key for user configuration of this module is `api-tools-http-cache`.

 The `config/module.config.php` file contains a self-explanative example of configuration.